(Debiased) Inference for Fixed Effects Estimators with Three-Dimensional Panel and Network Data: Asymptotic Theory

 \subsection{Other Fixed Effects Specifications}

-Having introduced the asymptotic distributions and appropriate asymptotically unbiased estimators for the three-way fixed effects specifications, we now turn to discussing the remaining $15$ one- and two-way fixed effects structures from Table \ref{tab:linear_combinations_phi}.

-In specifications with only interacted unobserved heterogeneity (Table \ref{tab:linear_combinations_phi} (1.1.b) -- (1.3.b), (2.1.b) -- (2.3.b)), the asymptotic distribution still degenerates and the bias components introduced in Theorem \ref{theorem:asymptotic_distributions_interacted} induced by the respective incidental parameters remain.
-For clarification, consider, for example, the specification (2.1.b), $\alpha_{it} + \gamma_{jt}$.
-In this case,
+The three-way fixed effects specifications are the most general cases; the asymptotic results for the remaining 15 one- and two-way structures in Table \ref{tab:linear_combinations_phi} follow as special cases.
+We discuss each in turn. \textbf{Interacted specifications (one- and two-way).} For specifications with only interacted unobserved heterogeneity (Table \ref{tab:linear_combinations_phi} (1.1.b)--(1.3.b), (2.1.b)--(2.3.b)), the asymptotic distribution remains degenerate, and the bias components from Theorem \ref{theorem:asymptotic_distributions_interacted} induced by the respective incidental parameters carry over.
+For illustration, consider specification (2.1.b), $\alpha_{it} + \gamma_{jt}$.
+Let Assumptions \ref{assumption:general} hold.
+For any $s \in \{1, 2, 3\}$,